|Image: a cave bear skeleton, found and on display in the Teufelshöhle (Devils Cave), Germany.|

 |Image: a cave bear skeleton, upright.
 Reconstruction in the Speleologic Museum Laichingen, Germany.|

 The Cave Bear (Ursus spelaeus Rosenmüller, 1794) lived in Europe during the Middle to Late Pleistocene.
 The cave bear is a close relative of the brown bear, both evolved from a common ancestor, the Ursus arctos, about 1.2 million years ago.
-He became extinct in the first half of the Würm Ice Age, about 16,000 years ago.
+He became extinct during the Würm Ice Age (24,000–10,000 ybp).
 The scientific name Ursus spelaeus derives from the fact that so many cave bear bones were found in caves.
 A huge number of caves all over Europe contain massive remains of cave bears.
 In Europe, the bones found in caves are mostly from cave bears, much less from other animals and only very few from other bears.
 In several show caves the re-assembled skeletons of bears are on display.

 Cave bears were named in the Fränkische Schweiz (Frankonia Switzerland), a cave rich area of Bavaria, Germany (see Frankian Jura).
 Many of the caves in this area contained bones, and there were several people interested in natural science researching in this area.
 Johann Friederich Esper described the first cave bears in his book Ausführliche Nachricht von neuentdeckten Zoolithen unbekannter vierfüsiger Thiere, und denen sie enthaltenen, so wie verschiedenen andern denkwürdigen Grüften der Obergebürgischen Lande des Marggraftums Bayreuth, mit vierzehn illuminirten Kupfer-Tafeln in 1774.
 The extremely long title means something like Newly Discovered Zoolites of Unknown Four Footed Animals in Caves of Frankonia.
 At this time scientists still believed in the bible and Esper was theologist and palaeontologist.
 Extinction was unthinkable, except as a result of the deluge, probably, so he interpreted them as polar bears.
 This was a big advance, before the bones were interpreted as apes, canids or felids, or even dragons or unicorns.
 Many dragon caves and unicorn caves in Europe are actually bear caves.